 I prefer all my notes handwritten for several reasons.
-My old french notes have a contents page that’s now difficult to see.
+My old French notes have a contents page that’s now difficult to see.
 The ink is all faded; just another reason to start taking digital notes (durability).
-Ink fades, paper is too fragile (it tears) or gets lost.
-Am I the only one that likes my notes indestructible, with vector ink that doesn’t fade and multiple backups in the cloud?
+Ink fades, paper is too fragile (it tears), or it gets lost.
+Am I the only one who finds my notes indestructible, with vector ink that doesn’t fade and multiple backups in the cloud?

-My paper notes have several handouts that I scanned in Notability.
+My paper notes have several handouts that I scanned into Notability.
 I saved most of them as images (on topic pages).
-That way I could still navigate to the contents page.
+That way, I could still navigate to the contents page.
 I also saved a few scans as PDFs.
-I might redo some of them if ever find the energy.
-The ink on them is a bit faded so I would like to redo them.
-But, for now, they are preserved and I am happy with that.
+I might redo some of them if I ever find the energy.
+The ink on them is a bit faded, so I would like to redo them.
+But, for now, they are preserved, and I am happy with that.